futomi/node-echonet-lite/README.md

 An EOJ is expressed as an `Array` object in the node-echonet-lite module, such as `[0x01, 0x03, 0x01]`.
 Some method of the node-echonet-lite requires such an `Array` object as an argument.

-This node-echonet-lite module uses the EOJ `[0x05, 0xFF, 0x01]` as itself (i.e. you).
-This EOJ means the Controller class in the management, control-related device class group, and instance code 1.
+This node-echonet-lite module uses the EOJ `[0x05, 0xFF, 0x01]` as itself (i.e. you) by default.
+This EOJ means the Controller class in the management, control-related device class group, and instance code 1. you can change the self-EOJ using the [`setSelfEoj()`](#setSelfEoj-method) method anytime.

 ### ESV (ECHONET Lite service)